fgprodigal/RayUI/README.md

 **Read this part before you contribute any code.**

-- Only contribute code at Github, don't do this in the mirrow repo at Coding.net
 - Rebase the newest master branch to your PR branch before make your pull request
-- Keep the commits in your PR clean and simple
+- Keep the commits in your PR|MR clean and simple
-- Descripe your PR's purpose and detail in title and content
+- Descripe your PR|MR's purpose and detail in title and content

 Steps: